-Trust Fund Tax Penalty: How the IRS Can Collect Business Back Taxes from You Personally
+Trust Fund Tax Penalty: The IRS Can Collect from You Personally

 Trust fund taxes can cause big problems for small businesses.
-When an employer withholds a portion of their employee’s wages to pay income taxes, Social Security and Medicare taxes, that money is held “in trust” and must be paid to the Treasury on either a monthly or semi-weekly schedule.
+When an employer withholds a portion of their employee’s wages to pay income taxes, Social Security and Medicare taxes, that money is held “in trust”.
+It must be paid to the Treasury on either a monthly or semi-weekly schedule.
 Problems arise when the business uses those funds for other purposes, such as paying rent, utilities or suppliers.
 Typically, the employer has every intention of replacing the trust funds they “borrowed” but cash flow is tight, and back taxes accumulate faster than the company can pay them.
-What many of those business owners failed to realize when they prioritized other creditors over the federal government is that the IRS can collect business back taxes from you personally, and their reach extends further than many people realize.
+Many business owners failed to realize when they prioritized other creditors over the federal government is that the IRS can collect business back taxes from you personally.
+They will also reach extends further than many people realize.

 What are trust fund taxes?

 When a business pays its employees, it does not cut them a check for all of the money the employee earned.
 The employer is responsible for withholding income taxes and the employee’s portion of Social Security and Medicare (FICA) taxes from the employee’s wages.

 Your employees trust that you will send that withholding to the Treasury on their behalf.
 That’s why they are called trust fund taxes.